Free: Healthy 5-Ingredient Meals EbookGet It Now

 Whenever I see blistered shishito peppers on a restaurant menu, I jump on it.
 So after all these years, I decided it was about time to learn how to make a shishito peppers recipe at home.
 It turns out, it’s super easy and takes just 5 minutes!
 (Why didn’t I do this sooner?)
-And with their slight smoky flavor and delicate texture, they stand out from the crowd of other pepper-based recipes, like jalapeno poppers or stuffed mini peppers.
+And with their slight smoky flavor and delicate texture, they stand out from the crowd of other pepper-based recipes, like jalapeno poppers or stuffed mini sweet peppers.

 Ingredients & Substitutions

 This section explains how to choose the best ingredients for blistered shishito peppers recipe what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.

 - Shishito Peppers – Shishito peppers are small, sweet peppers from Japan, known for their mild and slightly sweet flavor.
 They are similar to Spanish padron peppers and look like wrinkled jalapeños with thin skin, but they are nowhere near as spicy as those.
 You can buy shishito peppers in most major grocery stores, specialty markets, or even your local farmers’ market.
 They are usually available year-round, but their peak season is summer and early fall.